open-pioneer/trails-starter/docs/manual/AppDevelopment.md

 ## Deployment

 Running `pnpm run build` will package the project into the `dist` directory as a static website according to the configuration in `vite.config.ts`.
-The contents of the `dist` directory can be deployed to an arbitrary web server.
+The contents of the `dist/www` directory can be deployed to an arbitrary web server.

 As an example for a fully automated deployment, open the `test-and-build.yml` Github Actions Workflow file.
 The workflow automatically builds the project and deploys the result to Github Pages.